MateaLukiccc/Digit-Classifier/README.md

 # Python-Web-Browser
-Making Python browser using PyQt5
+Making Python browser using PyQt5 for Web scraping project